aditi764/FundFlow/Readme.md

 # Fund Flow

-Fund Flow is a decentralized crowdfunding platform built on Ethereum.
+Fund Flow is a decentralized crowdfunding platform built on Mantle.
 It enables users to create, fund, and manage campaigns with complete transparency and security using blockchain technology.

 ## Features